traines-source/sketchfab-backup/README.md

 The mirrored data is available here for the time being: __https://mirror.traines.eu/sketchfab-backup/__

+Please refrain from bulk-downloading everything from the mirror.
+If you absolutely want to host a mirror of the mirror, please get in touch and I can give you access via SAMBA/SSH.

-They should move ASAP somewhere else, where they can be properly browsed:
+The data should move ASAP somewhere else, where they can be properly browsed:

 * https://commons.wikimedia.org/ – glb format compatibility is in the works (https://commons.wikimedia.org/wiki/Commons:Textured_3D)
 * https://henge.io/ - another private, but seemingly open platform